 If you slice a white onion thin and let it soak in cold water, you'll decrease the bitterness, and it will taste sweet enough to be used in a salad raw.

-Grown in Washington state and Georgia, they are sweeter and softer than white or yellow onions.
-Vidalias taste the best raw or fried into onion rings.
+Grown in Washington state and Georgia, vidalia onions are sweeter and softer than white or yellow onions.
+Vidalia onions taste the best when eaten raw or fried into onion rings.

 Yes, onions are a good vegetable for low-carb dieters.
 And, not only are onions low in carbs, but they are good for you too.
 You will find that I use onions in many keto dishes, like this Chinese Salt and Pepper Chicken.